followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 - Allows for autobunnyhopping.

 6. Deluxe Godmode by DarthNinja: https://forums.alliedmods.net/showthread.php?p=979550
-- Allows for the !god command.
+- Allows for the `!god` command.
 Typing `god` in console doesn't always work.

 7. Autostrafe by CloudRick: https://forums.alliedmods.net/showthread.php?p=2080600
-- Adds an !strafe command that enables or disables autostrafing 100% synchronised with your mouse movements.
+- Adds an `!strafe` command that enables or disables autostrafing 100% synchronised with your mouse movements.

 8. HeadBugFix by Gammacase & Momentum Mod: https://github.com/GAMMACASE/HeadBugFix
 - Fixes the head boundary box popping up when ducking.

 9. Normalized Run Speed by sneak-it: https://github.com/sneak-it/Normalized-Run-Speed
 - Normalizes run speed across all weapons.
+- You may want to change the default speed from 250 to 260.

 10. Speedometer by Zee: https://github.com/zSkyworld/zSkyworld
 - Adds a simple velocity HUD with !speedometer.